-FVI School of Nursing and Technology's main campus, located in Miami, Florida, is 25,839 square feet of classrooms, labs, and administrative space.
-Similarly, the branch campus in Miramar, Florida, comprises 29,984 square feet of space.
+FVI School of Nursing and Technology's main campus is in Miami, Florida, and the branch is in Miramar, Florida.
+The Miami campus is 25,839 sq. ft, and the Miramar campus is 29,984 sq. ft.
 FVI offers its students modern facilities, providing an atmosphere conducive to learning.

-Both facilities include fully equipped classrooms, medical and computer labs, a student lounge, a reception area, a library/resource information area with available hard references, an online database of journals and information, and administrative offices.
+Both facilities include fully equipped classrooms, medical and computer labs, a student lounge, a reception area, administrative offices, and learning centers with available hard references and access to online resources.